arj4web/CUDA-FTDock/README.md

 the original method.
 The original work on ftdock by Gabb found it a useful addition to include an electrostatic filter, and this is again implemented in the current version.

+# History

+- The original FTDOCK programme was written in 1997 by Henry Gabb.
+It was written in Fortran 77 with parallel capabilities for a Silicon Graphics Challenge machine.
+It was used for the CASP2 conference with some success.

+- The Last available version of FTDock (3D-Dock suite) was written by Gidon Moont.
+It is written in C, with no parallel capabilities.

+- This version of FTDOCK is written in CUDA C/C++ parallelizing many functions of the programme.

 # Work done

 * Downloaded the code base from [FTDock Download](http://www.sbg.bio.ic.ac.uk/docking/download.html) page and reviewed the main code file [ftdock.c](./3D_Dock/progs/ftdock.c) along with the other reference files to understand the data structures.